exoplatform/exo-documentation/docs/Upgrade.rst

 			-  Estimate how long the upgrade will take in your production environment.
 			-  Find out if you need to adjust anything to make your upgrade faster and more efficient.

-.. note:: As mentioned in Breaking changes :ref:`section <ShindigRemoval>`, Shindig, the component which supports gadgets is removed
-          from eXo Platfrom	5.3 and which leads to the removal of gadgets.
-In fact, dashboard application and all gadgets are automatically removed.
-Only four of them namely Login History, Bookmarks, RSS Reader and Featured Poll still remaining and could be placed in pages if necessary.

 .. _Upgrade.Process: